SecretFoundation/docs/docs/cli/install-cli.md

 # Install the `secretcli` Secret Network light client

-1. Get the latest release of `secretcli` for your OS: https://github.com/enigmampc/SecretNetwork/releases/latest.
+1. Get the latest release of `secretcli` for your OS: https://github.com/enigmampc/SecretNetwork/releases/latest

 2) Install:

-   - Mac/Windows: Rename it from `secretcli-${VERSION}-${OS}` to `secretcli` or `secretcli.exe` and put it in your path.
+   - Mac/Windows: Rename it from `secretcli-${VERSION}-${OS}` to `secretcli` or `secretcli.exe` and put it in your path
    - Ubuntu/Debian: `sudo dpkg -i secret*.deb`

-Note - As per the recent changes in the Cosmos SDK, home directory for the CLI is now `~/.secretd` check more info [HERE](https://github.com/scrtlabs/SupernovaDocs/blob/master/app%20developers/cli.md)
+Note - The home directory for the CLI is now `~/.secretd` due to recent changes in the Cosmos SDK.
+More info can be found [HERE](https://github.com/scrtlabs/SupernovaDocs/blob/master/app%20developers/cli.md)

 3) Configure: